-C.11 Valuation of Imports and Exports of Goods in the International Standards (CIF to FOB Adjustment)1
+G.1 Valuation of Imports and Exports of Goods in the International Standards (CIF to FOB Adjustment)

-Draft Guidance Note^{2,3}
+Draft Guidance Note

 The System of National Accounts 2008 (2008 SNA) recommends recording of imports and exports of goods at free-on-board (FOB) values.
 This recommendation is consistent with the valuation principles of trade in goods in the Balance of Payments and International Investment Position Manual, sixth edition (BPM6).
 However, the FOB recording is not fully reconciled with the principle of output valuation at basic prices used for domestic transactions in the 2008 SNA.
 In later years, different authors suggested the use of transaction (invoice) values.
 The guidance note puts forward three options to solve this apparent inconsistency.
 At a conceptual level, the majority of Globalization Task Team members support the use of transaction values.
 At the same time, members express a clear preference for maintaining the consistency between the SNA and the BPM.
 At a practical level, members expressed concerns about the considerable challenges associated with the implementation of this recommendation, as the widespread availability (and quality) of transaction values in customs records is unclear and the resources implied might make this option unfeasible in many economies.
-Additional experimentation and testing are required, and this change should only be adopted if it is clear from this process that it can be implemented in practice and the benefits outweigh the disruption (and cost) to the statistical system.
+It was also discussed that this change should only be adopted if it is clear from the experimentation and testing process that it can be implemented in practice and the benefits outweigh the disruption (and cost) to the statistical system.